hawkrives/gobbldygook-area-data/README.md

 ## Dynamically selecting part of an “of”

-If you need to selecting courses in an `of:`, I recommend switching to a `given:these courses` rule instead.
+If you need to filter or limit certain courses in an `of:` rule, I recommend switching to a `given:these courses` rule instead.

 For example, you could do this to limit the student to only take one non-Philosophy course from the set of electives.